cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - ``<request-type>``
      - One of GET, POST, PUT and DELETE.
 This is defined by the handler method.
    * - ``<app-id>``
-     - Name of the Application being called
+     - Name of the application being called
    * - ``<service-id>``
-     - Name of the Service being called
+     - Name of the service being called
    * - ``<endpoint-path>``
      - Endpoint path of the method being called